Thinking About a Nursing Career? Consider This.

 Baylor’s distance Accelerated BSN program is an excellent option for students with a prior degree looking for a flexible format.
 According to U.S. News & World Reports, Baylor’s nursing program is one of the top programs in the country and boasts a 96% NCLEX pass rate.

 The coursework for the distance ABSN program is completed online with an on-campus residency and in-person clinical hours completed in the student’s home community.
-Baylor also oversees setting up clinical rotations and preceptors, which allows students the opportunity to concentrate on coursework and other obligations.
+Baylor also assists with clinical rotations and preceptor placement, which allows students the opportunity to concentrate on coursework and other obligations.